what happens when you set boundaries in a relationship

 It isn’t your fault if you’re a target or victim.
 However, at some point, you will need to make a stand.
 Do you want to spend your whole life being someone’s footstool?

 Don’t continue to suffer in silence and obscurity.
 You should never allow people to use you as a rug.
-Realize that if people are bullying you, it is your responsibility to put a stop to the abuse, no one else’s.
+Realize that if people are bullying you, it is your responsibility to put a stop to the abuse, not anyone else’s.

 Yeah, I know you look at schools everywhere and see anti-bullying policies on their websites and “Stop Bullying” posters on their walls in the hallways.
 Workplaces even have their own policies against bullying.